rwsargent/requirejs-maven-plugin/README.md

 The path to the config file that will be passed to the r.js optimizer.
 This is equivalent to the -o argument when runing r.js from the command line.

+Changed: the config file is now read as json, not javascript.
+There can be an opening and closing paren outside of the object to support AMD, but no comments, etc. There is an extra field in the JSON object required, which is "cacheFile," which is a relative path to the cache file.

+Hacky?
+You betchya.
+This is just to get us up and running.

 **optimizerFile**

 The path to the optimizer script (r.js) that will be run to optimize your app.
 If not provided, a default version packaged with the plugin. (currently v2.1.4)